Beanthief/PurePlay-Anti-Cheat/README.md

    ```

 3. **Configure the settings**:
-   Edit the `config.ini` file to match your preferences and setup requirements.
+   Edit the `config.json` file to match your preferences and setup requirements.
    Read the [Configuration Guide](https://github.com/Beanthief/PurePlay-Anti-Cheat/tree/main/docs/CONFIG.md) to better understand your options.

 4. **Start the application**: